edsilv/aframe-workshop/README.md

 Can use Arucogen to generate generic images without rotational symmetry: http://chev.me/arucogen/

-`patternRatio: 0.6;` needed as the marker ratio isn't 50%.
-"Pattern Ratio 0.6" in marker generator means that the pattern within the marker makes up 60% of the overall marker width (including border).
+`patternRatio: 0.66;` needed as the marker ratio isn't 50%.
+A "Pattern Ratio 0.6" in the marker generator means that the pattern within the marker makes up 60% of the overall marker width (including border).
+For a 4x4 aruco the pattern ratio is 4/6.
+For a 5x5 it's 5/7 etc.

 Should be a black border.